kelseymatsik/autonomous-racing/README.md

 # University of Virginia B.A.
 Applied Statistics Capstone Project
 Optimizing the performance of autonomous vehicles by improving acceleration, steering, and wheel load distribution in our racecar.
-Improvements made on Cavalier Autonomous Racing (CAR) racecar.
+This [website](https://avcapstone-site.vercel.app/) visualizes high-level improvements made on our racecar.

 ### Repository Contents